memob0x/scroll-padlock/README.md

 ## iOS Bars and Keyboard Tray

-There might still be an iOS edge case when locking body scroll with _position: fixed_ technique.
+There might still be an iOS edge case when locking page scroll with _position: fixed_ technique.

 When the page is scrolled the **system bars** become smaller; at that point, when focusing an input element programmatically, the keyboard tray is triggered and the bars become larger again; that, probably when some animations are taking place, can cause the following visual artifacts.